OVERVIEW

 This tour is available from the start of April through October.

 On some occasions, but not often, the walk days may vary slightly regarding their length to what we have advertised.
-This will be to allow us to book the 8 accommodations in sequence to facilitate this walk.
+This allows us to book the 7 accommodations in sequence to facilitate this walk.

 Solo walking is allowed, but as there are many transfers that are costed as being shared across 2 walkers, this will come at an extra cost.
 Please speak to the office about the price of this.